 A trained virtual assistant can help you make your listings that will dominate the online world by properly marketing them.
-When sellers are impressed by your efforts and what it achieves for their property, they're more likely to refer you to others to help you expand and your connection.
+When sellers are impressed by your efforts and what they achieve for their property, they're more likely to refer you to others to help you expand your connection.

 7. Explore New Opportunities